 As the Redrock Study game is currently being modified, potential additional changes and updates may arise in the future.
-Stay on top of the news to become aware of any modifications to adequately prepare and adapt your strategy accordingly.
+Stay on top of the news to become aware of any modifications to prepare and adapt your strategy accordingly adequately.
 Feel free to reach out to us to ask for the latest updates to the McKinsey Solve Game.

 In conclusion, the Redrock Study game is a new addition to the McKinsey Solve Game lineup that assesses candidates’ information processing, data gathering, case math, and interpretation of visual data skills.
 To pass the game, candidates need to be mindful of their time management, stay focused on the objectives, be thorough in their analysis, and practice their data interpretation skills.
 While the game is still in the testing phase, candidates should stay up to date on any changes or updates.
 With these tips in mind, you should be well-prepared to tackle the Redrock Study game and succeed in your McKinsey PSG application.